 TopHow to deal with the reforms

 Keeping contractors outside IR35 is key to keeping their skills in the public sector.
-Find out how you can do exactly that with our IR35 testing tool.
+Find out how you can do exactly that with our IR35 shield tool.

 Public sector contractors: 6 step plan to carry on working outside IR35